harness/developer-hub/docs/cloud-cost-management/4-use-ccm-cost-optimization/1-ccm-recommendations/azure-vm.md

 ### Configure Azure Advisor

 You must configure Azure Advisor to receive recommendations for cost optimization.
-Go to [Enable Azure recommendations](../../2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-azure.md).
+For more information, go to [Enable Azure recommendations](../../2-getting-started-ccm/4-set-up-cloud-cost-management/set-up-cost-visibility-for-azure.md).

 ## Types of Azure VM recommendations